DaveBackus/Data_Bootcamp_Book/pandas-input.md

 **The top and bottom of a dataframe.** We commonly work with much larger dataframes in which it's unwieldy, and perhaps impossible, to print the whole thing.
 So we often look at either the top or bottom:  the first few few or last few observations.
-The statement `df.head(n)` extracts the top `n` observations and `df.head()` (with no input) extracts the top 5.
+The statement `df.head(n)` extracts the top `n` observations and `df.tail()` (with no input) extracts the bottom 5.
 This creates a new dataframe, as we see here:

 ```python
 h = df.head(2)